Pantropical Spotted Dolphin

 Implementing the Dolphin-Safe/Tuna Tracking and Verification Program

 Pantropical spotted dolphins, like other marine mammals, may become bycatch in fisheries.
-Some species of tuna are known to aggregate beneath schools of northeastern offshore spotted dolphin stocks in the ETP.
+Some species of tuna are known to aggregate beneath schools of northeastern offshore spotted dolphin stocks in the eastern tropical Pacific Ocean.
 This close association led to the fishing practice of encircling a spotted dolphin school to capture the tuna concentrated below.
 The Dolphin Protection Consumer Information Act established a national tuna tracking program to ensure that tuna imported into the United States meets certain requirements.
 The program helps ensure the safety of dolphins—such as the northeastern offshore spotted stock—during tuna fishing operations.

 Learn more about the Dolphin-Safe/Tuna Tracking and Verification Program